Mifepristone and Misoprostol

-To learn more about medication abortion—including alternate names, what to expect, and more—visit our health information fact sheet.
-To read our position on self-managed abortion with pills, click here.
+Get additonal info about medication abortion alternative names, what to expect, and more - view our consumer health information or read our position on self-managed abortion with pills.

 The NWHN has a proud history of opposing unsafe drugs and devices even when we agree with their purpose—in fact, it was our founding fight!
 So when we testified before the FDA in support of mifepristone's approval, we not only brought women’s voices to the discussion on behalf of greater autonomy and better choices, we also brought decades of credibility fighting for consumer safety.
 Due to the hard work of the NWHN and many other organizations, the FDA finally approved mifepristone in 2000.

 More Work Ahead

 In addition, the NWHN is monitoring state efforts to restrict access to medical abortion.
 These efforts include requiring clinicians to be physically present during a procedure and/or criminalizing individuals who access medication abortion on their own.
 We are working with our allies to improve awareness of this safe procedure and to ensure access is not unduly hindered by ideological belief.